 Top Events in January in France

 Aude: Carnival de Limoux from mid January to Easter!
 It’s the longest carnival in France and has been going for around 700 years!
-Taking place at a town 30km from Carcarsonne, the carnival features each weekend, fecos and goudils (masked people) who dance and perform in the city’s main square and a set parade with different themes.
-15 January – 26 March, 2023.
-Details: www.tourisme-limoux-in-aude.fr/fr/accueil
+Taking place at a town 30km from Carcarssonne, the carnival features each weekend, fecos and goudils (masked people) who dance and perform in the city’s main square and a set parade with different themes.
+7 January – 17 March, 2024.
+Details: en.limouxin-tourisme.com

 Avignon, Provence – Horse Passion: 17-21 January 2024.
 Horses are put through their paces with show jumping events, polo, dressage and carriage driving.
 It all takes place in the lovely city of Avignon.
 Details on: www.provenceguide.co.uk

 Sarlat Truffle Festival, Dordogne: A big truffle market tales place over the weekend of 20-21 January 2024 in the enchanting medieval town of Sarlat, Dordogne.
 Expect to indulge in truffle flavoured gourmet specialities, music and festivities including workshops.
 And take home a couple of truffles, you can get them at a good price at the market.
 While you’re there, why not try a spot of truffle hunting yourself, it’s huge fun!
 Deatils: www.sarlat-tourisme.com

 Paris, Chinese New Year in Paris 9 February 2024 – join in the fun and celebrations in this beautiful city, celebrating the year of the dragon, with a colourful parade through the Quartier Chinois stretching between the Place d’Italie and the Porte de Choisy in the 13th Arrondissement.
 Metro: Place d’Italie. en.parisinfo.com